-There can be a bunch of reasons why you want to see print history on Windows 10.
+There can be many reasons why you want to see print history on Windows 11 and Windows 10.
 Maybe, you are unsure whether you have printed a document or not, or you are suspicious that someone is printing from your computer without your permission.
-However, no matter the reason, the question is how to see print history on Windows 10?
+However, no matter the reason, the question is how to see print history on Windows 11/10?

 But you can always turn the feature on and keep track of what you print.
 To enable the feature, do follow this guide to track all printing jobs.

 How to See Print History On Windows 11/10?

 There are two ways to see print history on Windows PC.
 The first method is to use the Windows default program called Event Viewer.
 Or you can use a third-party print logging software called the PaperCut Print Logger.

 Below you can find detailed steps for both methods— Event Viewer and PaperCut Print Logger to view print history.

 To view your print history using event viewer, you will need to activate it first.
 For this, you can follow the below step-by-step guide:

 - Next, navigate to Applications and Services Logs > Microsoft > Windows > PrintService.

 - Then double click on the PrintService, and it will open up two more options.